 DoorDash is a food delivery service company that provides customers with the fastest and easiest way to get their favorite food delivered.
 It has now expanded to include other services, such as grocery delivery.
 The company has been around since 2013 and is backed by some of the best investors in Silicon Valley.
 The company has grown exponentially and now offers restaurant pickup and delivery services to the entire United States, Canada, and Australia.
 They are one of the most valuable startups in Silicon Valley.

 DoorDash operates on the following business model: they charge restaurants for each order placed through their app or website, with an additional fee for deliveries; they charge customers a small fee per order, and customers tip drivers via the app.
 The company is always looking for new ways to improve its customer experience while lowering costs to offer customers exceptional value without breaking the bank.
 Their app allows you to order from your phone or computer, which makes getting your favorite dishes even easier!
 It’s also easy to track your order with their app or web portal.
-This blog post will explore the story behind DoorDash and how DoorDash makes money.

 How Does DoorDash Work?

 DoorDash is a food delivery company that provides customers with the ability to order from nearby restaurants.
 People can order through the mobile app or the company’s website.
 The mobile app is available for iOS and Android.

 DoorDash does not prepare the food, but restaurants prepare the food, and Doordash takes care of deliveries.
 Instead of serving people themselves, the company partners with restaurants and fast-food chains located in metropolitan areas in the US.
 For some restaurants, DoorDash provides kitchen space for them to focus on preparing food exclusively for delivery orders (referred to as “ghost kitchens”).

 Contract workers called Dashers complete the delivery of the food.
 As independent contractors, Dashers are not employees of the company.
 Instead, they only get paid when delivering.